xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 -------------------
 A computer with:

+* With a spare Ethernet port.
 * Internet browser (Internet Explorer, Chrome, Firefox, etc...)
-* With spare Ethernet port.
 * Download and install the xTIMEcomposer studio (v13.0.0 or later) from XMOS xTIMEcomposer downloads webpage.

 For serial-telnet data communication demo, the following are required in addition to the above: